• Skip to primary navigation

 • 3 leeks washed and sliced thickly (probably 1-1.5 cm thick)

-• About 600 ml vegetable stock I used a Knorr vegetable stock pot but usually would use 1 tablespoon or so of my Vegetable Stock Paste, I've run out so need to make more, recipe here.
+• 600 ml vegetable stock I used a Knorr vegetable stock pot but usually would use 1 tablespoon or so of my Vegetable Stock Paste, I've run out so need to make more, recipe here.
 Next time I'd probably add more liquid

 • 1 tablespoon sweet paprika